b8ne/react-native-pusher-push-notifications/README.md

 # react-native-pusher-push-notifications

 Manage pusher interest subscriptions from within React Native JS

+**IMPORTANT!!!**

-IMPORTANT!!!
-This module is intended to complement the default [Pusher setup](https://pusher.com/docs/push_notifications).
+This module is intended to complement the default [Pusher Carthage setup](https://docs.pusher.com/beams/ios/sdk-integration#install-from-carthage).
 This module simply allows that implementation to be accessed directly from React Native JS.

+More information about Pusher Beams and their Swift library, `push-notifications-swift`, can be found on their [Github repo](https://github.com/pusher/push-notifications-swift).

+There are some issues installing this repo you need to be aware of.
+More info can be found in [issue 65](https://github.com/pusher/push-notifications-swift/issues/65).

 [![npm version](https://badge.fury.io/js/react-native-pusher-push-notifications.svg)](https://badge.fury.io/js/react-native-pusher-push-notifications)

 ## Getting started

 `$ npm install react-native-pusher-push-notifications --save`

+or yarn

+`$ yarn add react-native-pusher-push-notifications`

 ### Mostly automatic installation